 The UpSlide library system is designed to access shared content directly from inside Office with minimal to no IT work required.

-All shared Office content is stored in network folders and is replicated for each user in a local cache.
+All shared content is stored in network folders (also compatible with SharePoint, Blob storage and locally synced folders such as Dropbox) and is replicated for each user in a local cache.
 Each time content is added or removed, a synchronization system makes sure that the local cache gets updated.
 UpSlide then displays the content of this local cache to the user.